MFauzanAP/Illegal-Parking-Detection/README.md

 Now, we have successfully detected IPCs from the drone mission.

 # Conclusion

+> [!TIP]
+> Running the program will generate a pdf report summarizing the entire mission.
+This is stored in the `output` directory.
+This file contains a list of all the tagged IPCs, their approximate coordinates, how long they were parked for, as well as a google maps link for easier tracking.
+We've also included other information about the mission and processing in this report.

 To conclude, we have successfully detected illegal parking by deploying a drone on a scanning and capturing mission.
 From these captured images, we identified the cars found in each frame and filtered out those that are moving and those that are parked legally, leaving only (potentially) illegally parked cars.
 Finally, a report is generated containing snippets of all the potential IPCs, their approximate coordinates, how long they were parked for, as well as a google maps link for easier tracking.
 We've also included other information about the mission and processing in this report.
 In practical applications, this report would be sent to the authorities for further action.
 Either a dispatch would be sent to the location to verify the IPCs, or a second drone mission would be deployed to verify the IPCs.